mrisen/inet-showcases/_docs/emulation/osudpVoip/index.md

 <p><audio controls> <source src="original.mp3" type="audio/mpeg">Your browser does not support the audio tag.</audio></p>

-#### `high_quality` configuration
+#### `VoIP` configuration

 Due to the high sampling rate, the quality of the received sound is nearly as good as of the original file:

 <p><audio controls> <source src="sound.wav" type="audio/wav">Your browser does not support the audio tag.</audio></p>

-It is stated above that the two simulations run separately on the same device using the computers loopback interface.
+It is stated above that the two simulations run separately on the same device using the computer's loopback interface.
 To provide some evidence for supporting this statement, we can take a look at the network traffic rate of the interfaces of the computer.
-The following video shows how the traffic rate of the loopback interface (named `lo`) changes while the simulation is run:
+The following video shows how the traffic rate of the loopback interface (named `lo`) changes while the simulation is running:

 <p>
 <video autoplay loop controls src="ExtUdp_EDIT.mp4" type="video/mp4" onclick="this.paused ? this.play() : this.pause();">Your browser does not support HTML5 video.</video>